Stef-Boogers/NetLogo-for-ecology-tutorial/README.md

 2. On the Interface tab, add a button to call the setup procedure.<br> To do this, set the drop down menu in the banner ![interface banner](assets/InterfaceBanner.JPG) <br>
 to "Button" (default option) and click the "+" sign to its left.
 Now click anywhere in the white space.
- - In the popoup, next to "Agent(s)", select "observer".
+ - In the popup, next to "Agent(s)", select "observer".
  - Under "Commands" and next to "Display name", type "setup".
  - Leave the "Forever" and "Disable until ticks start" tick boxes open, as well as the "Action key" field.
 3. Redo step 2 for the "go" procedure.
 This procedure needs to repeat indefinitely, so tick the "Forever" box.